olivia-osborn/Sprint-Challenge-Node-Express/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+This week I learned about Express which is a framework that sits above Node.js that adds functionality such as routing and middleware support.
+Routing allows us

 - [ ] Describe Middleware?

 - [ ] Describe a Resource?